-Also, the developer experience suffers greatly if we don’t take URL design and length seriously.
-Sure, most HTTP clients will allow a five-figure length of characters in an URL, but debugging such kind of string is not very pleasant.
+Also, developer experience suffers greatly if we don’t take URL design and length seriously.
+Sure, most HTTP clients will allow a five-figure length of characters in an URL, but debugging such kinds of strings is not very pleasant.

-Instead of sending a GET request to a resource that carries many parameters in the query string that could lead to a really long undebuggable URL, we could design it as the creation of a resource, like a search-resource for example.
+Instead of sending a GET request to a resource with multiple parameters in the query string, that could lead to a really long un-debuggable URL, we could design it as a resource (e.g. search-resource).
 Depending on the things our API needs to do to satisfy our request, we could even use this to cache our computation results.

 We would POST a new request to our

-/searches endpoint, that holds our search configuration/parameters in the body and gets back a search ID we can use later to GET the results of our search.
+/searches endpoint, that holds our search configuration/parameters in the body.
+A search ID is returned, which we can use later to GET the results of our search.

-As with all best practices, our job as API designers or architects isn’t to follow one approach as “the best solution” but to find out how our APIs are used.
+As with all best practices, our job as API designers and architects isn’t to follow one approach as “the best solution” but to find out how our APIs are used.

-The most frequent use-cases should be the simplest to accomplish and it should be really hard to do something wrong.
+The most frequent use cases should be the simplest to accomplish and it should be really difficult for a user to do something wrong.

-So it’s always important to analyze our API usage patterns right from the start, the earlier we have data, the easier it is to implement changes if we messed up in our design.
+Thus, it’s always important to analyze our API usage patterns right from the start - the earlier we have data, the easier it is to implement changes if we messed up our design.
 Moesif’s analytics service can help with that.

-Moesif is the most advanced API analytics service used by over 2000 organizations to measure usage patterns of their customers.
+Moesif is the most advanced API analytics service used by thousands of platforms to measure usage patterns of their customers.

-As nested resources can be used to make URLs more readable, they can also become too long and unreadable if we nest too much.
-Same goes with parameters.
-If we find ourselves creating one endpoint that has a huge query string, it could be better to extract another resource out of it and send the parameters inside the body.
+As nested resources can be used to make URLs more readable, they can also become too long and unreadable if we nest too many.
+Same goes for parameters.
+If we find ourselves creating one endpoint that has a huge query string, it might be better to extract another resource out of it and send the parameters inside the body.